15 Things We All Say Without Thinking (and What They Really Mean)

 Envato Elements

-This self-limiting phrase can reveal underlying fears of ageing, change, or stepping outside one’s comfort zone.
-There may be a reluctance to embrace new experiences or a belief that personal growth and development are restricted by age.
-It’s important to challenge these limiting beliefs and understand that age is just a number.
+This self-limiting phrase can reveal underlying fears of change or stepping outside a comfort zone.
+There’s often a reluctance to embrace new experiences or a belief that personal growth is restricted by the date on your birth certificate.
+What it usually means is, “I’m too tired to learn something new and the thought of failing at my age is too embarrassing to handle.”

 12. “I’m not creative.”